Glycine: benefits, dosage, contraindications

 ✪✪✪✪✪

-Individuals with type II diabetes exhibit significantly higher glycine urinary excretion levels and lower serum glycine concentrations than healthy controls.
-Higher serum glycine concentrations are associated with a reduced risk of developing type II diabetes, even after adjusting for lifestyle factors and metabolic syndrome criteria.
-A study involving 12 adults with uncontrolled diabetes reported significantly lower glycine concentrations in red blood cells than healthy controls (-22%), which were restored by a daily supplementation of 100 mg of glycine per kg of body weight for 14 days.
+People with type 2 diabetes have significantly higher levels of urinary glycine excretion and lower serum glycine concentrations than healthy controls.
+Higher serum glycine concentrations are associated with a reduced risk of developing type 2 diabetes, even after adjustment for lifestyle factors and metabolic syndrome criteria.
+A study of 12 adults with uncontrolled diabetes reported significantly lower glycine concentrations in red blood cells than in healthy controls (-22%), which were restored by daily supplementation of 100 mg of glycine per kg body weight for 14 days.
 However, there were no significant effects on fasting blood glucose or HbA1c.
-It's possible that two weeks was too short a period to observe glycaemic benefits.
-Conversely, a double-blind randomized controlled trial involving 74 men and women with type II diabetes reported that supplementation with 5 g of glycine per meal (15 g/day) for three months resulted in significant reductions in HbA1c compared to placebo (absolute change of -1.4% vs. -0.4%), along with near-significant reductions in fasting blood glucose (-23% vs. -10%).
+Two weeks may have been too short a period to observe glycemic benefits.
+In contrast, a double-blind randomized controlled trial involving 74 men and women with type 2 diabetes reported that supplementation with 5 g of glycine per meal (15 g/day) for three months resulted in significant reductions in HbA1c compared with placebo (absolute change of -1.4% vs -0.4%), as well as nearly significant reductions in fasting blood glucose (-23% vs -10%).

 Posologie